-Project Title: DeKalb County - Update DeKalb County Citation Database Task Number: 408K9-11-05 Project Summary: The DeKalb County Recorder's court handles all traffic citations for DeKalb County, one of the five most populous counties in metro Atlanta.
+Project Title: DeKalb County - Update DeKalb County Citation Database

+Project Summary: The DeKalb County Recorder's court handles all traffic citations for

+DeKalb County, one of the five most populous counties in metro Atlanta.
 The volume of citations is enormous, including 1000 convictions, 300 bond forfeitures, and 150 FTA (Failure to Appear) citations each day.
 This workload, combined with understaffing and budgetary constraints, has resulted in a considerable backlog of FTA citations to be transmitted to the Department of Driver Services.
 Without the FTA citations being placed on the driver's records in a timely manner, license suspensions are delayed and the driver's license database in inaccurate and incomplete.
 This project would provide the temporary data entry resources to eliminate the backlog.

-Funding: \$62,000 Funding: Project Title: \$62,000 Governor's Office of Highway Safety (GA Traffic Safety Info System) Project Title: Governor's Office of Highway Safety (GA Traffic Safety Info System) Project Title: Task Number: Governor's Office of Highway Safety (GA Traffic Safety Info System) 408K9-11-06 These funds will be used to provide management responsibility of the TRCC program within the GOHS organization.
+Project Title: Governor's Office of Highway Safety (GA Traffic Safety Info System)

+Project Summary: These funds will be used to provide management responsibility of the and fiscal functions within the organization

+TRCC program within the GOHS organization.
 Additionally, funds will be used to create and implement an internal Grants Management System in order to assist GOHS in the tracking and management of programmatic

-Project Title: Georgia Department of Transportation - Electronic Crash Report Development and Implementation
+Project Title: Georgia Department of Transportation - Electronic Crash Report transition of Georgia's Crash Data system to one in which most crash reports are created and transmitted electronically.

+Development and Implementation